YanShynkevich/public/help/visualize/viewers/tree-viewer.md

 1. In the dialog, select **Tree viewer**.

 When you add a tree viewer, Datagrok chooses two categorical columns with the least number of categories.
-They form the initial hierarchy of the tree chart.
+They form the initial hierarchy of the tree viewer.

 ## Configuring a tree viewer